chenyt31/OpenPi-Baseline/README.md

 # openpi

-OpenPI holds open-source models and packages for robotics, published by the [Physical Intelligence team](https://www.physicalintelligence.company/).
+openpi holds open-source models and packages for robotics, published by the [Physical Intelligence team](https://www.physicalintelligence.company/).

 Currently, it is focused on the `pi0` model described in [this blog post](https://www.physicalintelligence.company/blog/pi0).